A single hostage remains in Gaza after identification of Thai worker's remains

-JERUSALEM (AP) — Remains that militants in Gaza handed to Israel as part of the first phase of the ceasefire deal were those of a Thai agricultural worker, Israeli and Thai officials said Thursday.
-The return of Sudthisak Rinthalak's remains leaves just one more hostage to be returned under the agreement.
+JERUSALEM (AP) — Remains that militants in Gaza handed to Israel were those of Thai agricultural worker Sudthisak Rinthalak, Israeli and Thai officials said Thursday.
+The confirmation brought the first phase of Gaza’s tenuous 8-week-old ceasefire a step closer to completion, with one more hostage’s remains still to be returned.

-Sudthisak was an agricultural worker who had been employed at Kibbutz Be’eri, one of the hardest-hit communities in the Oct.
-7, 2023 Hamas-led attack on southern Israel that triggered the Israel's campaign in Gaza.
-Israeli officials said the 42-year-old was killed in the attack and his body taken by the militant group Islamic Jihad.
+The subsequent phases under a U.S.-drafted, U.N.-backed plan for Gaza remain deeply uncertain.
+There has been no word on how provisions for Hamas’ disarmament will be carried out, or how a planned international administration and security force will be established.

+Both Israel and Hamas accuse each other of violating the truce since it began Oct.
+10. Israeli airstrikes and shootings during the ceasefire have killed some 366 Palestinians, according to Gaza's Health Ministry.
+Israel says Hamas has carried out attacks on its soldiers.
+Around half the devastated Gaza Strip remains under Israeli military control, with most of the population of some 2 million displaced from their homes and dependent on international aid.

-In Gaza on Thursday, an Israeli-backed Palestinian militia said its leader, Yasser Abu Shabab, has been killed in a dispute with another family.
-Abu Shabab's death could be a setback for Israel's moves to set its own alternative to Hamas rule in Gaza.
+In a sign for the potential for turmoil, the leader of an Israeli-backed Palestinian militia, Yasser Abu Shabab, was shot to death during a dispute with another family in southern Gaza, his militia said Thursday.
+The killing could be a setback for Israeli efforts to prop up its own alternative to Hamas in Gaza.

-The militia, which calls itself the Popular Forces, said in a Facebook post that Abu Shabab was shot “as he tried to resolve a dispute” among members of the Abu Suneima family.
-The group underlined that he was not killed by Hamas.

-The Popular Forces is one of several armed Palestinian groups supported by Israel that operate in the large portion of the Gaza Strip – about half the territory – still under Israeli military control.
-The armed groups tout themselves as anti-Hamas nationalist forces but have been denounced by many Palestinians, including Abu Shabab’s family, as tools of the Israeli military.
+The Popular Forces is one of several armed Palestinian groups supported by Israel and operating in Israeli-controlled zones.
+The groups tout themselves as anti-Hamas nationalist forces but have been denounced by many Palestinians, including Abu Shabab’s family, as tools of the Israeli military.

 Returning hostages’ remains

-The handover of Sudthisak's remains, which took place Wednesday, brings the first phase of the shaky 8-month ceasefire in Gaza a step closer to completion.
+The 42-year-old Sudthisak was killed when the militants stormed into Kibbutz Be’eri, one of the hardest-hit communities in the attack, and his body taken by the militant group Islamic Jihad, according to the Israeli military.

+In the attack, Militants killed.around 1,200 people and took more than 250 others hostage, triggering Israel’s campaign in Gaza, which has killed more than 70,100 Palestinians, according to the Gaza Health Ministry.
+The ministry, which operates under the Hamas-run government, is staffed by medical professionals and maintains detailed records viewed as generally reliable by the international community.

-Thai Foreign Ministry spokesperson Nikorndej Balankura said Sudthisak’s family has been notified and thanked the Israeli government for assistance that led to the release of all 31 Thai hostages taken at the start of the war.
+Thai Foreign Ministry spokesperson Nikorndej Balankura said Sudthisak’s family has been notified and thanked the Israeli government for assistance that led to the release of all 31 Thai hostages.
 Of those, 28 were returned alive and three dead.

-Thais were the largest group of foreigners to be held in captivity.
-The Thai Foreign Ministry has said in addition to the hostages, 46 Thais have been killed during the war.
+In addition to the hostages, 46 Thais have been killed in the war, according to the ministry,

 Israeli Ran Gvili is now the last hostage whose remains have yet to be returned.
-Gvili was an Israeli police officer who helped people escape from the Nova music festival during the Oct.
-7 attack and was killed fighting at another location.
+Gvili was an Israeli police officer who was killed at Kibbutz Alumim as he fought to protect residents and save Israelis fleeing gunmen at the nearby Nova music festival.

-Since the Oct.
-10 start of the ceasefire, 20 living hostages and the remains of 27 others have been returned to Israel.
+Since ceasefire began, 20 living hostages and the remains of 27 others have been returned to Israel.
 In exchange, Israel has released the bodies of hundreds Palestinians to Gaza.
 Most remain unidentified.

-The return of all the hostages is an essential element of the first phase of the U.S.-brokered ceasefire that began in October, which both Hamas and Israel have accused the other of breaking.
-In exchange, Israel has been releasing Palestinian prisoners.

-With the first phase still incomplete, plans for further phases of the ceasefire remain up in the air, raising questions over how it will be implemented.
+Other Palestinians celebrated his death.
+The Higher Council for Tribal Affairs, a body representing Gaza’s powerful clans, said his end was “expected for someone who chose to abandon his people … and sided with the enemy.”

+Israel’s long-term intentions for Abu Shabab’s group and other militias have never been clear.

-Under the U.N.-backed plan, an international security force is to deploy in Gaza to keep security and ensure the disarmament of Hamas, while an international administration headed by U.S. President Donald Trump governs the territory.
-However, there has been no word on the makeup of the administration and countries have been slow to commit to participating in the security force, with do far only Indonesia saying it is preparing troops for a possible deployment.
+But the fighters’ role could grow if the ceasefire plan stalls and Israel keeps its hold on territory in Gaza.
+Under the U.N.-backed plan, an international security force is to deploy in Gaza to keep security and ensure Hamas disarmament while an international administration headed by U.S. President Donald Trump governs the territory.
+But no firm plans have been announced on implementing any of the provisions.

 Israel strikes southern Lebanon